CrystalTechSAS/jcrystal_documentation/getting_started/creating_app.md

 3. On the dialog to rebuild the project, click **Yes**.

 4. Delete the `Hello App Engine.java` as well as the **`src/java/tests`** folder.
-From now on you won't need that much code to create a web service :wink:.
+From now on you won't need that much code to create a web service. :wink:

 ## Create and setup a key